 - Unhealthy cartilage that for some reason cannot handle normal loads.

-In this page you will find information about what constitutes a healthy joint, the changes that osteoarthritis causes in the joint and the joints most affected by osteoarthritis.
+If you want to find out more about what constitutes a healthy joint, the changes that osteoarthritis causes in the joint and the joints most affected by osteoarthritis – use the tabs below:

 A joint is a connection between two bones.
 The ends of bones are covered with cartilage, which create a smooth surface for the bones.
 An articular capsule surrounds the joint.
 This capsule secures the joint and contains synovial fluid (a lubricant providing nutrition to the cartilage).
 Muscles and ligaments surround the joint and help to secure it.